 Yes.
-If you book a second Canberra Bike Tour to be taken within 7 days of your first Canberra Bike Tour we will refund you $15.00 after you have made the booking for your second tour.
-Please include a request for the $15.00 discount/refund in the “Special Requirements” field when you make your second booking.
+If you book a second Canberra Bike Tour to be taken within 7 days of your first Canberra Bike Tour we will credit you $20.00 towards your second tour.

 Where do Canberra Bike Tours start and finish?

 The start and finish locations vary between tours and are listed on our tour information pages.
-Once we have accepted and processed your booking, we will email or text you the location of the meeting point for your tour.
-If you need help with getting to a start location, do not hesitate to ask
+Once we have accepted your booking, we will email or text you the location of the meeting point for your tour.
+If you need help with getting to a start location, do not hesitate to ask.

 How long are the tours?
 How far do we ride?

-Our tours range between 4 and 6 hours, including stops for lunch and snacks.
+Our Capital Highlights, Capital Twilight and Tidbinbilla Nature Reserve tours range between 4 and 6 hours including stops for lunch and snacks.
 The length of the tour route is dependent on the tour group’s interests and the riding abilities of those on the tour.
 Distances vary between 14 and 20 kilometres.

 Do I need to be an experienced cyclist?
 I haven't ridden a bike in years.

 To join our tours you only need to be reasonably fit and feel comfortable riding a bicycle.
-Our bicycle tour routes are mostly flat with gentle inclines.
+Our Capital Highlights and Capital Twilight tour routes are mostly flat with gentle inclines.
 We travel at a very leisurely pace averaging about 6 kilometres an hour and almost exclusively use a mix of shared cycle and walking paths and quiet streets.
 We stop frequently for drinks, talks, questions, photos and toilet breaks along the tour route.
-In fact there are many opportunities to stop for a breather or, if you need an excuse - take a photo

 What happens if I have a problem on the ride?

 We have the tools to repair a flat tyre or fix minor mechanical problems.
 If you cannot physically complete the tour, we will arrange transportation for you (at your cost) and the bike back to the starting location.